rbroc/mental-health-llm-bias/README.md

 ##### TODO:
 - Set seeds
-- Double-check response conditions and demographic options
+- Double-check response conditions (multiclass? open differential diagnosis?) and demographic options
 - Simplify conditions and number of examples?
 E.g., doing some post-hoc analysis
 - @Flor: do paraphrases
 - @Flor: refine the prompts and run